Home Bureaucracy IAS son-in-law of former MP Jas Kaur Meena discharged from contempt of...

 0

-The Supreme Court discharged the contempt notice issued to Rajesh Kumar, (Revenue and Forest Department), Maharashtra government, taking exception to certain statements in an affidavit filed by him which suggested that the Court was not following the law.
+The Supreme Court discharged the contempt notice issued to Rajesh Kumar, Additional (Revenue and Forest Department), Maharashtra government, taking exception to certain statements in an affidavit filed by him which suggested that the Court was not following the law.

-A bench of Justices BR Gavai and KV Viswanathan was of the view that guilt could not be fastened on the Additional (Revenue and Forest Department) alone.
+A bench of Justices BR Gavai and KV Viswanathan was of the view that guilt could not be fastened on the (Revenue and Forest Department) alone.
 Accordingly, the contempt notice was discharged.

 Rajesh Kumar, a 1988 batch officer, is the son-in-law of former BJP MP of Rajasthan Jas Kaur Meena.